consistent-milk12/docs-md/generated_docs/bitflags/index.md

 - `fn from_name(name: &str) -> Option<Self>`

   Get a flags value with the bits of a flag with the given name set.

+  This method will return `None` if `name` is empty or doesn't correspond to any named flag.

 - `fn iter(&self) -> iter::Iter<Self>`

   Yield a set of contained flags values.

+  Each yielded flags value will correspond to a defined named flag.
+Any unknown bits will be yielded together as a final flags value.

 - `fn iter_names(&self) -> iter::IterNames<Self>`

   Yield a set of contained named flags values.

+  This method is like `Flags::iter`, except only yields bits in contained named flags.
+  Any unknown bits, or bits not corresponding to a contained flag will not be yielded.

 - `fn iter_defined_names() -> iter::IterDefinedNames<Self>`